Associate Professor of Media, Culture, and Communication; Associate Professor of Middle East and Islamic Studies; Director of Graduate Studies

 Helga works on issues to do with technology, media, culture, territory and politics in the Middle East, with a particular focus on Palestine-Israel.
 Her work seeks to challenge the notion of an open and borderless world by looking at how technologies and their infrastructures -- such as cell phones and the internet -- impose new forms of borders and controls and work in explicitly territorial and political ways.
 She is equally interested in thinking about how spaces and 'things' that are overtly territorial and political -- borders, checkpoints, and identification cards, for example -- themselves function in cultural ways.

 Helga has published a wide range of peer-reviewed articles and invited chapters.
-She is co-editor of the 2016 book Gaza as Metaphor and is currently working on another volume on new Palestinian visual spaces.
+She is co-editor of the 2016 book Gaza as Metaphor and is currently working on another volume tentatively titled Producing Palestine.
 She has researched and written on Arab media; Palestinian cinema, television, video games and popular culture; telecommunications and internet infrastructure and development in the Palestinian Territories; cultural/territorial politics, checkpoints, identification cards, and surveillance in Palestine-Israel; as well as other topics.

 Most recently, Helga has been experimenting with visual forms of expression and especially collage.